-- To make your ‘paint’, mix a pea sized amount of gel coloring with about a teaspoon of vodka or extract.
+- To make your ‘paint’, mix a pea-sized amount of gel coloring with about a teaspoon of vodka or extract.
 The liquid should evaporate and not affect the final flavor of your macarons.
-Careful, as this will stain your hands and could stain the bowls use.
+Careful, as this will stain your hands and could stain the bowls used.

 Originally from Thomas Keller’s Bouchon cookbook, found via Annie’s Eats with notes by me!

 Keywords: how to make French macarons, decorating French macarons, easy macaron decorating idea

 Need more color in your life?
 Check out these colorful DIY cake platters made from thrift store finds!